lagadic/ustk/README.md

 #### How to build UsTK documentation

-There are two ways to build UsTK documentation.

-- If UsTK was build as an external contrib module (see previous section), UsTK documentation is part of ViSP documentation.
-To build UsTK documentation that will be part of ViSP documentation, run

-		$ cd visp-ustk-build
-		$ make -j4 visp_doc

-- It is also possible to build UsTK documentation as a stand alone documentation, meaning without embedding ViSP documentation.
-To this end create a new build folder `ustk-build-doc` to host the stand alone documentation and make `ustk_doc` target:
+To build UsTK documentation as a stand alone documentation create a new build folder `ustk-build-doc` to host the stand alone documentation and make `ustk_doc` target:

 	$ cd <workspace>
 	$ mkdir ustk-build-doc
 	$ cd ustk-build-doc
 	$ cmake ../ustk
 	$ make -j4 ustk_doc

 #### How to use UsTK data set